 This financial report is simply one method of reflecting efforts of all those who serve in County government.
-We are employed by our County's citizens, whom we endeavor to serve every day.
 Without our citizens and businesses providing the funding and direction for needed services and programs, the County government could not function.
-I appreciate and applaud the efforts of all community members who work to improve the community and its governments.
-The goal of this report is to provide useful information regarding the use of the resources provided to Yellowstone County government operations.
+I appreciate and applaud the efforts of everyone who works to improve the community and its governments.
+The goal of this report is to provide useful information regarding the use of the resources provided to Yellowstone County governmental operations.

 I would like to express my appreciation to the finance department staff and the staffs of all the County offices for providing excellent work and cooperation during the year.
-Although the finance department takes on the task of preparing the financial report, all county departments contribute to the cooperative effort required to maintain the financial system.
+Although the finance department takes on the task of preparing the financial report, all County departments contribute to the effort required to maintain our financial system.

-A special "thank you" is extended to comptroller Jennifer Amundsen, along with Anna Ullom and Tim Hofferber for their work in the preparation of the financial report, and assistance with the audit.
+A special "thank you" is extended to comptroller Jen Jones, along with Anna Ullom for their work in the preparation of the financial report, and assistance with the audit.
 I would also like to thank Anderson ZurMuehlen & Company for their assistance, and for the auditing of this report.